flatironinstitute/nemos/docs/quickstart.md

 ### **Single Neuron GLM**

-You can define a single neuron GLM by instantiating an `GLM` object from the `nemos.glm` module.
+You can define a single neuron GLM by instantiating an `GLM` object.

 ```python